Monthly Archives: July 2012

 - Thyroid Peroxidase (TPO): TPO measures the amount of anti-thyroid antibodies in your blood stream and is used to identify an auto-immune thyroid issue.
 TPO typically should be measured multiple times, because levels vary and it may take several tests before levels are high enough to be identified in a blood test.
 (Remember that a blood test is a very tiny “snapshot in time” and that the results shown in that instance may not always be 100% accurate for some measures.)

-- Anti-Thyroglobulin (Anti-TG): This is another measure of autoimmune antibodies that is typically only used when hyperthyroidism exists.
+- Thyroglobulin Antibodies (TgAb): This is another measure of autoimmune antibodies that is typically only used when hyperthyroidism exists.

 When a dosage is changed, it is imperative to have new blood work run (TSH, Free T3 and Free T4 at a minimum) within 3-6 weeks to ensure the new dosage is correct.
 It breaks my heart when people tell me their provider changed their dosage of thyroid medication and told them to come back in six MONTHS for blood tests.
 Severe physical harm can occur in six months of hypo- or hyperthyroidism.
 Waiting that long is not acceptable.